slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Handling rejection is hard.
 Period.

 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
-Forget those who forget you.
-Those who want to stay in your life, will always find a way.

 > *"Don’t take it personally when someone turns you down.
 Assume they are like you: busy, occupied, distracted.
 Try again later.
 It’s amazing how often a second try works."
 -- Kevin Kelly*

-> *"I don’t know if you’ve ever noticed this, but first impressions are often entirely wrong."
--- Lemony Snicket*

 ### How to prepare an elevator pitch?